 Imagine the savings both for the inspectors and for the manufacturers.

-When the time and costs of travel are removed from the calculation, the inspections and remote maintenance can be done much faster reducing the interruptions in the production cycle to the minimum.
+When the time and costs of travel are removed from the calculation, the inspections and remote maintenance can be done in virtual reality much faster reducing the interruptions in the production cycle to the minimum.

 While this may seem not to belong to the topic of “virtual reality in manufacturing”, it is worth discussing here, too.

 Producers of heavy machinery participating in various shows and exhibitions usually face the challenge of displaying their products at the event venue.